-Change management is arguably the most difficult part of any business automation project, since it requires a unilateral commitment to integration, training, and flexible implementation.
-The Institute for Robotic Process Automation and Artificial Intelligence echoes as much in their blog post on change management automation:
+Change management is one the most difficult of any modern business initiative, since it requires a commitment to integration, training, and flexible implementation.
+The Institute for Robotic Process Automation and Artificial Intelligence echoes as much in their blog post on where change management and automation intersect:

 “In order to make sure new automation solutions have the high-level backing to be implemented successfully and that employees actually use them, companies should follow change management best practices and tailor their approach to the unique challenges presented by automation.
 This means working closely with key people at all levels of the company, addressing major challenges and focusing on the benefits that the new solutions will bring.”

 For more on how your organization can observe the best ITIL change management practices, check out our blog!